-The Financial Regulation contains procurement rules for external action that are different from procurement rules in internal policies.
-External action procurement rules apply when the Commission procures for the account of and on behalf of ('for the exclusive benefit of') partner countries or for the mixed interest of the Commission and the partner country.
-The Financial Regulation is accompanied by rules concerning its application, which are set in the Commission Delegated Regulation (EU) 2015/2462 (RAP)15.
-The RAP is more technical and covers the financial implementation of the EU budget.
+The procurement rules for external action continue to contain differences as compared to the procurement rules in internal policies.
+More specifically, external action procurement rules apply when the Commission procures for the account of and on behalf of ('for the exclusive benefit of') partner countries or for the mixed interest of the Commission and the partner country.